tsackton/taelgar/People/Chardonians/Antonia.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`
 >> %%^Campaign:DuFr%% Imprisoned by the [[Dunmar Fellowship]] on December 8th, 1748, in the [[Mirror of Soul Trapping]], [[Uzgukhar]], [[Xurkhaz]] %%^End%%

+%% update to reflect events in DuFr game; copy notes from OneNote %%

 ![[antonia-portrait.jpg|right|320]]A lanky, red-haired Chardonian woman, wearing a probably-magical heavy suit of plate armor that seems perfectly molded to fit her body.

 %%^Campaign:DuFr%%